Uganda: Kalangala Infrastructure Services

 Today, all four components of the project are fully operational and KIS has defined an ambitious vision for the future.
 Solar power could be scaled-up by 300% and distribution and electrification expanded.
 Negotiations with the Ugandan government are also ongoing, with the intention that KIS will refurbish and operate the Kalangala Town Council grid and further upgrade the main road.

-InfraCo Africa have maintained their interest in KIS and remain committed to its future development.
+Funding has been provided by the Industrial Development Corporation, Uganda Development Corporation, Emerging Africa Infrastructure Fund, Nedbank and TAF.
+InfraCo Africa has maintained its interest in KIS and remain committed to its future development.